openvinotoolkit/openvino/docs/notebooks/117-model-server-with-output.rst

-Step 2: Preparing a Model Repository `⇑ <#top>`__
+Step 2: Preparing a Model Repository
 ###############################################################################################################################

 The models need to be placed and mounted in a particular directory structure and according to the following rules:

 ::